dyninst/dyninst/docs/proccontrol/overview.rst

 6. In step 6, we’ve finished handling the new thread event and need to tell ProcControlAPI what to do in response to this event.
-For example, we could choose to stop the process from further execution by returning a value of :cpp:enumerator:`Process::cbProcStop`.
-Instead, we choose let ProcControlAPI take its default action for an EventNewThread by returning :cpp:enumerator:`Process::cbDefault`, which is to continue the process and its new thread (which were both stopped before delivery of the callback).
+For example, we could choose to stop the process from further execution by returning a value of :cpp:enumerator:`Process::cb_action_t::cbProcStop`.
+Instead, we choose let ProcControlAPI take its default action for an EventNewThread by returning :cpp:enumerator:`Process::cb_action_t::cbDefault`, which is to continue the process and its new thread (which were both stopped before delivery of the callback).